emnify/product-docs/docs/services/network/global-iot-network.md

 | 1 1 1 1 | 10485.76 seconds |

-The network will respond with the actual effective interval.
+The network responds with the actual effective interval.

 `+CEDRXS: [4,"1000","1000","0111"]`

 ### 5G (New Radio)

-5G is the next major technology standard after LTE - which targets 3 different applications areas:
+5G is the next major technology standard after LTE—which targets three different applications areas:

 1. Enhanced Mobile Broadband (eMBB)
     - With faster throughput up to 1Gps+ and more capacity in a local area